SnowSzn/rgss-db-cli/README.md

 The application will start and perform the action, using the given files and object IDs (if any) and close itself when the action finishes

+These are the possible actions:

+- `export`: Exports RPG Maker database
+- `export_custom`: Exports specific objects from the RPG Maker database
+- `import`: Imports external data into the RPG Maker database
+- `import_custom`: Imports custom external data into the RPG Maker database (merge)

 Here's a few examples with the action option **using the default application directory**:

 ```sh